Purpose

 Detailed Description

 The IMC-F106C-101 Phase 1/2 study will be evaluated in patients with metastatic/unresectable tumors which include select Advanced Solid Tumors and will be conducted in two phases.
-1. Phase 1: To identify the Maximum Tolerated Dose (MTD) and/or Recommended Phase 2 dose (RP2D) of IMC-F106C as a single agent and administered in combination with chemotherapies, targeted therapies, and monoclonal antibodies.
-2. Phase 2: To assess the efficacy of IMC-F106C in selected advanced solid tumors.
+1. Phase 1: To identify the Maximum Tolerated Dose (MTD) and/or Recommended Phase 2 dose (RP2D) of brenetafusp as a single agent and administered in combination with chemotherapies, targeted therapies, and monoclonal antibodies.
+2. Phase 2: To assess the efficacy of brenetafusp in selected advanced solid tumors.

 Notice